 Built in 1976, by Equitable Shipyard of Madisonville, Louisiana (hull #1677) as the Gulf Commander for Gulf Mississippi Marine Incorporated of Houston, Texas.

-In 2002, the tug was acquired by the Smith Maritime Company.
-Part of the Hawaiian Interisland Towing Company of Honolulu, Hawaii.
+In 2002, the tug was acquired by the Smith Maritime Company Honolulu, Hawaii.
+Which was a part of the Hawaiian Interisland Towing Company of Honolulu, Hawaii.
 Where she was renamed the Jimmy Smith.